 As an autistic kid in a regular school, I did not always have the best time of my life.
 Some days, some kids would intentionally say something that I knew I would misinterpret, and then they would laugh at me.
 On other days, they would decide to ignore or avoid me, to the extent that I would have to eat lunch alone.

 The older I became, though, the less I cared about my bullying schoolmates.
 I became engrossed in computers – particularly coding.
-The teachers were amazed at how fast I learned how to do that, considering it was challenging even for some computer teachers in the school who studied it for years.
+The teachers were amazed at how fast I learned how to do that, considering it was challenging even for some computer teachers who studied it for years.
 They said it was an incredible gift that I could use for a money-making career in the future.

 Despite my sudden popularity as a rising coding expert – my teachers’ words, not mine – I still felt sad for days sometimes.
 My psychologist and therapist both said that they were because of the connection between OCD and depression.